 One credit issue will of course make you higher risk when compared to a borrower with no credit issues.
 Having more than one credit issue will therefore put you at an even higher risk.
 Multiple credit issues usually mean that getting a mortgage is still very possible, but can prove more difficult than maybe having one or two credit problems.

 Borrowers with multiple credit issues generally need to pay higher deposits as well as accept higher interest rates in order to be approved for a mortgage.
-What’s important is to check your credit files in order to see what’s actually registered on your name.
+You can check your credit files to see what’s actually registered on your name.

 It’s vital to check all three of the main credit agencies such as Equifax, Call Credit and Experian, as this is exactly what lenders will do.
 Checking your own credit file won’t harm your credit score or leave a footprint of any kind, but will give you an informed idea of exactly what lenders will see.